maxacode/instacraw/README.md

 2) Run manually OR
 3) Schedule via CHRON/Scheduler
 4) Sight back and drink some coffee.
-5) Takes about .6 seconds to get URL and LIKES for each user.
+5) Takes about .6 seconds to get URL and LIKES for each user (Depending on Machine Speed and Internet Bandwith)